-Global Gallup polls confirm that about 70 percent of employees are not “involved, enthusiastic, or committed to their work.
+Global Gallup polls confirm that about 70 percent of employees are not “involved, enthusiastic, or committed to their work.”

-The drive to bond can be fulfilled by building and encouraging a culture of communication, collaboration and openness.
+The drive to bond can be fulfilled by building and encouraging a culture of communication, collaboration, and openness.
 The drive to comprehend can be fulfilled by providing opportunities for employees to learn through challenging projects and meaningful assignments.

 In this article, we take a deeper look at how you can improve employee motivation in the workplace with simple, practical, yet often overlooked drivers that have a huge impact on organizational growth and harmony.

-How to Improve Motivation in the Workplace?
+How to improve motivation in the workplace?

-Connect employees to a larger purpose
+3. Connect employees to a larger purpose

 People do their best work when they understand why they are doing something rather than just what they are doing.
 While most organizations and business leaders spend a considerable amount of time communicating the larger purpose through vision and mission statements and reiterating them in conferences and workshops, they seldom succeed in reinforcing them to the bottom line.